scurest/apicula/README.md

     apicula help

-See also the [tutorial](https://github.com/scurest/apicula/wiki/TUTORIAL) on the process of extracting Nitro files from a ROM, converting them to COLLADA, and importing them into Blender.
+See also the [tutorial](https://github.com/scurest/apicula/wiki/TUTORIAL) on the process of extracting .nsbXX files from a ROM, converting them to COLLADA, and importing them into Blender.